 Oh, what a day!
 On my way back from the Carnival of Zante, I decided to visit the almost two-century-old custom of flour wars in Galaxidi.
 The custom from what I hear is debated to originate either from Sicily or Byzantium.
 It is also said that not even during the Ottoman occupation could this custom be stopped.
 This custom takes place on Ash Monday only, so the date is not fixed, while nothing similar takes place anywhere else around Greece.
 I arrived ahead of time, around noon, and heard that the parade was due to start at around two to three in the afternoon.
 All the locals were dressed in their old clothes and most of them had their faces painted blue, ash or ochre.
 They have one or two cloth bags hung on either of their sides full of coloured flour.
 If you don't have any, free flour is provided by the local authorities nearby the city's entrance.

 The event starts with a parade of self-made chariots and pedestrians.
 It starts from the place where the flour is being given and follows the central road towards the port.
 It is easy to tell which road it is, as the buildings are covered in canvas to protect them from the flour.

-I had wrapped my camera meticulously in cling film as i have been hinted on what was coming.
-Bought myself a protective uniform from a local shop for four euros and after giving it some thought, I got myself a second one and put on top.
+I had wrapped my camera meticulously in cling film as I have been hinted at what was coming.
+Bought me a protective uniform from a local shop for four euros and after giving it some thought, I got myself a second one and put it on top.
 They also give you a surgical mask with the uniform.
 Do wear that, trust me, you're gonna need it, at least the first time.
 When I visited for a second time I just used old clothes and no protective gear so I could move around easier.